abbamediabanner

 __________

-With virtuous values now relegated as cynical museum pieces, Postmoderns turn to a different gospel altogether.
-"If it feels good, do it...", values were heralded by psychologists: the new pastors for this society.
+With virtuous values now relegated as cynical museum pieces, Postmoderns turn to a different mantra altogether.
+"If it feels good, do it...", values were heralded by pop psychologists: the new gurus for this society.

 #1